-4.10 As with the LTSG, although this funding would not appear under this name, it could be expected to figure in some form when the local government finance system is reformed.
+4.10 As with the LTSG, although this funding would not appear under this name, it could be expected to feature in some form when the local government finance system is reformed.
 For 2022/23 the Local Government Finance Settlement included a new one-off Services Grant and the Council received £0.477m.
 The Government indicated that the grant would provide funding to all tiers of local government in recognition of the vital services, including social care, delivered at every level of local government.
 It also included funding for local government costs for the introduction of the Health and Social Care Levy but which has now been reversed from 6 November 2022.
 Until the Provisional Settlement, it was unclear if and how, the Government intended to address this reversal through the funding streams.
-As per the Provisional Settlement this grant has been reduced for 2023/24 by £0.208m from the current level of £0.477m.
-The MTFS has been updated to assume this reduced level of grant for the foreseeable future.
+As per the Final Settlement this grant has been reduced for 2023/24 by £0.197m from the current level of £0.477m.